bedops/bedops/docs/content/reference/file-management/sorting/sort-bed.rst

 Other utilities in the BEDOPS suite require data in sorted order as described.
 You only need to sort once: BEDOPS utilities all read and write data in sorted order.

+A convenience utility called ``update-sort-bed-slurm`` is provided that updates the sort order of BED files sorted with pre-v2.4.20 ``sort-bed`` via a SLURM-based cluster.
+See ``update-sort-bed-slurm --help`` for more details.

 ==================
 Inputs and outputs
 ==================